microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Microsoft.Graph.Beta.Identity.DirectoryManagement.md

 ### [Get-MgBetaDirectoryRoleTemplateUserOwnedObject](Get-MgBetaDirectoryRoleTemplateUserOwnedObject.md)
 Retrieve a list of recently deleted application and group objects owned by the specified user.
 This API returns up to 1,000 deleted objects owned by the user, sorted by ID, and doesn't support pagination.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaDirectoryRoleUserOwnedObject](Get-MgBetaDirectoryRoleUserOwnedObject.md)
 Retrieve a list of recently deleted application and group objects owned by the specified user.
 This API returns up to 1,000 deleted objects owned by the user, sorted by ID, and doesn't support pagination.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaDirectorySetting](Get-MgBetaDirectorySetting.md)
 Retrieve the properties of a specific directory setting object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaDirectorySettingTemplate](Get-MgBetaDirectorySettingTemplate.md)
 A directory setting template represents a template of settings from which settings may be created within a tenant.
 This operation allows retrieval of the properties of the directorySettingTemplate object, including the available settings and their defaults.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaDirectorySettingTemplateById](Get-MgBetaDirectorySettingTemplateById.md)
 Return the directory objects specified in a list of IDs.
-Some common uses for this function are to:
+Some common uses for this function are to: This API is available in the following national cloud deployments.

 ### [Get-MgBetaDirectorySettingTemplateCount](Get-MgBetaDirectorySettingTemplateCount.md)
 Get the number of the resource